 Carrot Cake Sheet Cake

 If there’s a cake that can make eating vegetables exciting, it’s Carrot Cake Sheet Cake.
 Warm cinnamon, nutmeg, and brown sugar bring the cozy flavors, while shredded carrots and pineapple keep it soft and moist.
-And let’s not forget the thick layer of cream cheese frosting—because that’s what really seals the deal.
-No layers, no fuss, just a simple, delicious cake that’s perfect for sharing (or keeping all to yourself, no judgment).
+And cream cheese frosting seals the deal.

-Carrot Cake Sheet Cake is the kind of dessert that works for just about anything—holidays, potlucks, Easter or a random Tuesday when cake just sounds like a good idea.
+Carrot Cake Sheet Cake is a dessert that works for just about anything, holidays, potlucks, Easter or a random Tuesday when cake just sounds like a good idea.
 Since it’s baked in a sheet pan, there’s no need to worry about stacking or fancy decorating.
-It’s easy to make, stays moist for days, and honestly, tastes even better after a night in the fridge.
+If you love carrot cake, you should try my Carrot Cake Bundt Cake too!

 Why you’ll love this Carrot Cake Sheet Cake